-Each month we offer an hour-long Nature Tots program for 3-5 year olds, introducing them to outdoor exploration and focusing on a seasonal topic; and a Family Fun program which includes a hike and fun activity for visitors of all ages.
-Winter brings twice-monthly guided snowshoe hikes.
+On the first Saturday of each month from 10:30-11:30 am, we offer a Nature Tots program for 3-5 year olds, introducing them to outdoor exploration and focusing on a seasonal topic.
+Winter also brings snowshoe hikes.
 Our current season's public program guide lists upcoming activities.
-Groups may also schedule a Ranger-led tour or program in advance.
+Groups may also schedule a ranger-led tour or program in advance.

 Rangers lead weekend boy and girl scout programs upon request for certain badges.
-See our list of offerings for cub and boy scouts, and for brownies and girl scouts.
-To schedule a scout badge program, call or email Megan at515-994-3400.
-The spring and fall schedules fill up on a first-come, first served basis, so please call early.
+See our list of offerings for cub and boy scouts, and for girl scouts.
+To schedule a boy scout badge program, call or email Brianna at 515-994-3400.
+Girl Scout badge programs may register through the Girl Scouts of Greater Iowa website.
+The spring and fall schedules fill on a first-come, first served basis, so please register early!

-Annual special events include the Martin Luther King Day of Service, Linking Girls to the Land, Earth Day, International Migratory Bird Day, Annual Butterfly Count, Monarch Madness, Buffalo Day/National Public Lands Day, Ding Darling Day, and the Christmas Bird Count.
+Annual special events include Earth Day, Monarch Madness, Bison Day, Ding Darling Day, and the Christmas Bird Count.
 Many special events include a volunteer project and are especially popular with scout groups.
-See this year's special events schedule for more information, including how to register.
+See this year's events and interpretive programs on the Events Calendar for more information, including how to register.
+You may also access a printable list of our 2016 Special Events.

 Follow Us Online